Sploitable-Labs/Cyber-Toolbox/Exfil/devtunneler/README.md

 If you don't already have a copy of devtunnel.exe it will download a fresh copy from Microsoft.
 This can take a while as its about 22MB!

 Check you email inbox.
 You will get a 2FA code and a link.
 Use the code to sign-in to GitHub.
-This will allow YOU to authenticate the creation of the tunnel, even if the script is executed from another macchine :)
 Once the tunnel is established you will recieve a second email with a hyperlink to the tunnel.
 The link will connect you through to the webshell.